wanghaisheng/prince_collection_astro/src/content/blog/post-test-one.md

     **`<figcaption>A single track trail outside of Albuquerque, New Mexico.</figcaption>`**
 </figure>

-Also can use this approach below using the standard image widget, with simple text description below:\
+Also can use this approach below using the standard image widget, with plain text description below:\

 ![Albuquerque, New Mexico](https://masonmedia.github.io/json-server/images/pc-hotel-bed-blue.avif)
 *A single track trail outside of Albuquerque, New Mexico.*

 ## Making a table of contents

-Every title in your post gets converted into an id that can be used as an anchor for article navigation.
+Every title in your post gets converted into an `id` that can be used as an anchor for in-article navigation.
 The subtitle ***Making a table of contents*** becomes `<h2 id="making-a-table-of-contents">Making a table of Contents</h2>` automatically.
+This then gets added to a menu at the top of the page that links that each specific title in the article.

+To activate the table of contents at the start of the post, paste each article heading/subtitle into the **"Table of Contents"** field just above the article body widget.
+Use a single comma to create a space for the next title (don't use spacebar).
+You can link as many titles as you want, just be aware that this will directly impact the size of the visible table of contents in the post.

-## Another H2
+## Lists

-In aliquam sem fringilla ut morbi tincidunt.
-Cras pulvinar mattis nunc sed.
-Volutpat consequat mauris nunc congue nisi vitae.
-Neque gravida in fermentum et sollicitudin ac orci phasellus.
-Amet commodo nulla facilisi nullam.
-Leo vel fringilla est ullamcorper eget nulla.
-Viverra ipsum nunc aliquet bibendum enim facilisis.
-Enim neque volutpat ac tincidunt vitae semper.
-Commodo elit at imperdiet dui accumsan sit amet.
-Sem integer vitae justo eget magna fermentum iaculis eu.
-Massa placerat duis ultricies lacus sed turpis.
-Mi sit amet mauris commodo quis imperdiet massa tincidunt.
-Ultricies tristique nulla aliquet enim tortor at.
-Eu augue ut lectus arcu bibendum.
+1. Lists are given global styling in the theme code

+* Bullet lists are given unique icons for bullets
+* They are laid out in a 2x grid for more attractive styling and to take up less space

-## Yessir
+## Text layout

-Quisque egestas diam in arcu cursus euismod quis.
-Dui ut ornare lectus sit amet est. Elit ut aliquam purus sit.
-In hendrerit gravida rutrum quisque non.
-Tristique magna sit amet purus.
-Purus sit amet volutpat consequat mauris nunc congue.
-Nisi porta lorem mollis aliquam ut.
-Natoque penatibus et magnis dis parturient montes nascetur.
-Suspendisse in est ante in nibh mauris cursus mattis molestie.
-Tellus molestie nunc non blandit massa enim nec dui.
-Cras semper auctor neque vitae tempus quam pellentesque.
-Hendrerit gravida rutrum quisque non tellus orci ac auctor.
-Odio ut sem nulla pharetra diam sit amet nisl.
-Donec massa sapien faucibus et molestie ac feugiat sed lectus.
-Ut venenatis tellus in metus vulputate eu scelerisque.
-Dolor sit amet consectetur adipiscing elit pellentesque habitant morbi tristique.
-Vitae purus faucibus ornare suspendisse sed nisi.
-Posuere ac ut consequat semper viverra nam libero justo laoreet.
-Placerat vestibulum lectus mauris ultrices.
+For ease of reading and UX expectation, avoid short sentences broken into unique lines as a general post writing style.
+It makes it difficult to know where a main concept/section starts and ends, and gives the page a disjointed look more akin to a list than an article.